macmanes/MacManes_Lab_Notebook/Matt/General Code/Traditional_RNA-seq_Review.md

 - There are many serious issues with the methods (described below)

-- Given the unreplicated design, that you find more DE genes in the 3' design is **extremely** unconvincing!
-This seems much more likely to be the result of false positives, though you will never be able to disentangle the 2.
+- Given the un-replicated design, that you find more DE genes in the 3' design is **extremely** unconvincing.
+This seems much more likely to be the result of false positives, though you likely have great difficulty trying to disentangle the 2.

 > Methods